OfficeDev/ui-fabric-android/README.md

 ### 1. Using Gradle

+- Our library is published through JCenter, so make sure the `jcenter()` repository has been added to your project level build.gradle file (which usually is automatic).

 - Inside the dependency block in your build.gradle, add this line for the OfficeUIFabric library:
 ```gradle
 dependencies {